webmechanicx/radiogram/README.md

 ### Introduction

-Radiogram is a very small UI library (2kb after mini) for native input radio button that designed and written in pure javascript.
+Radiogram is a very small UI library (2kb after mini) that designed and written in pure javascript for auto styling native radio button.
 The only purpose to ~~Radiogram.~~expose a dead simple way to style 'Radio Button' ***in minimum affords***.

 Radiogram never interferes with other element and style in same page/document and doesn’t even conflict with other radio type’s element.
 It generates new radio button on the fly based on your own given structure and style ***(Freedom always your)***.